Are you a perfectionist? 10 questions to ask yourself to find out by Empower Counseling in Birmingham, Alabama.

 2. Do you criticize yourself when you do not reach these impossible standards?

-3. Do you have the thought, “If I don’t do this myself, it will not be done properly)?
+3. Maybe you have the thought, “If I don’t do this myself, it will not be done properly).

-4. Do you focus on your flaws or the parts of you that must be fixed?
+4. Perhaps, you focus on your flaws or the parts of you that must be fixed.

 5. Do you have a narrow definition of success and a broad definition of failure?

-6. Do you believe others expect you to be perfect or to never make a mistake?
+6. Often, you believe others expect you to be perfect or to never make a mistake.

 7. Do you always seek the approval of others?